roboticcam/machine-learning-notes/README.md

 # Videos to these notes.

-I recorded about 20% of these notes in videos in 2015 in Mandarin (however, all my notes in are English) You may find them on [Youtube](https://www.youtube.com/channel/UConITmGn5PFr0hxTI2tWD4Q) and [优酷](http://i.youku.com/i/UMzIzNDgxNTg5Ng)
+I recorded about 20% of these notes in videos in 2015 in Mandarin (all my notes and writings are in English) You may find them on [Youtube](https://www.youtube.com/channel/UConITmGn5PFr0hxTI2tWD4Q) and [优酷](http://i.youku.com/i/UMzIzNDgxNTg5Ng)

 # Data Science